-30Thereafter NPIPH, in German Nettonationaleinkommen der privaten Haushalte.
-Earlier Primäreinkommen.
-Unfortunately, this agregate is most of the time published for two 'Institutionnal Sectors' together: Households (private Hauhalte) (S.14) and 'non-profit oriented private Organizations' private Organisationen ohne Erwerbszweck (S.15; thereafter p.O.o.E..
+vate Hauhalte) (S.14) and 'non-profit oriented private Organizations' private Organisationen ohne Erwerbszweck (S.15; thereafter p.O.o.E..
 Note than net means that factor income take capital depreciation into account.
 NPIPH is a pre-tax, pre-transfers income.).
 The reader should therefore bear in mind that the control totals for income might be slightly overestimated (and thus the top income shares slightly underestimated).
 The magnitude of this problem is to be assessed later on.

-31Code: D1; Arbeitsnehmerentgelt in German
+33Code: D1; Arbeitsnehmerentgelt in German

-32Code: D4; Vermögenseinkommen in German
+34Code: D4; Vermögenseinkommen in German

-33Code: B2n; Nettobetriebsüberschuss in German
+35Code: B2n; Nettobetriebsüberschuss in German